afbarnard/barnapy/design/csv_header.md

   * obviously, this can default to current version of library and thus be omitted entirely

+    * thus, header being just a value implies prefix of `csv-0.0.1:`

   * -> empty fmt hdr should be valid fmt hdr